asciimoth/3a/README.md

 	Header starts here
 	Comments starts with tab char
-width 22	Count of symbols in column height 14	Cpunt of rows in frames loop true colors full	Colors are specified for both text and background delay 100
+width 22	Count of symbols in column height 14	Count of rows in frames loop true colors full	Colors are specified for both text and background delay 300 title 3a demo author Moth
 @ In header comments also may starts with @ char